Application and Recommendation links at bottom of page

 staff the Plant Holding Area table during the conference, run plants during Plants

-on stage during the opening conference introductions.
+special awards are introduced on stage during the opening conference introductions.

 The scholarship package includes registration fee, a semi-private room, all meals